christopher-wild/Introduction-To-Matlab-1/episodes/matlab-layout.md

 ::: instructor

-May be worth explaining that '*' is used for multiplication in many programming languages and '/' for divide
+May be worth explaining that `*` is used for multiplication in many programming languages and `/` for divide Explain `ans =` - or at least mention this will be covered later.

 :::

 ::: challenge
 ### Challenge 2: Using the editor

-Press 'New' at the top left and type the following into your editor.
+Press 'New Script' at the top left and type the following into your editor.
 Then press 'Run' in the EDITOR tab at the top.

 ```
 b = 136 / 8